 It’s important to have a professional like one from Church Services in Houston handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.

-We want you to be completely satisfied with our furnace repair.
+We want you to be completely satisfied with our furnace repair in Houston.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and work more efficiently.
 These switches also guarantee your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

 Your low pressure switch may not be operating properly if your furnace inducer motor begins in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds afterward.